Is this the Renaissance of the PC?

 A future where IT never physically touches a PC again?
 That’s a revival that could benefit us all.

-Thank to AI, PC now stands for Personal Companion
+Thanks to AI, PC now stands for Personal Companion

 With ever-increasing demands, we need PCs that do more than just work.
 PCs that are more intelligent, self-aware and user aware.
 Some AI-based software learns and adapts to how you work and provides faster app launches, extended battery life, and easier log-on and secure lock-outs.